FILTERING SERIES / PART THREE

 Closing the Circle on Data Filtering

-There is obviously more to be said on these topics, but I hope this is a useful introduction to some of the advanced ediscovery filtering techniques.
-And don’t forget about our earlier posts of the series – The Art of eDiscovery Data Filtering and Culling and The Human Role in Date Filtering.
+There is obviously more to be said on these topics, but hopefully this is a useful introduction to some of the advanced ediscovery filtering techniques.
+And, don’t forget about our earlier posts of the series – The Art of eDiscovery Data Filtering and Culling and The Human Role in Date Filtering.

 In the meantime, if you have questions regarding data reduction methods, reach out to the experts at Nextpoint.
 We are here to help.